Julius and Aaron: Martyrium

 A dedication to St Alban was later added to the chapel of St Julius and St Aaron.
 In 1142, the monks of Goldcliff had a confirmation of their property produced which referred to the martyrium as the ecclesiam sanctorum Iulii et Aaron atque Albani.
 Saint Alban's popularity was growing in the twelfth century, with various ecclesiastical sites housing relics associated with him.
 The monks at Goldcliff may have wanted to connect their chapel to this growing cult in particular because Aaron and Julius were mentioned alongside Alban as Romano-British martyrs in the work of Gildas and Bede.
 Between 1113 and 1143 they likely obtained what were regarded as bones of Alban to use as relics in the chapel, thus giving substance to its renaming.

 In the fifteenth century, Goldcliff Priory was passed from the ownership of Bec Abbey to Tewkesbury Abbey and then on to Eton College.
 Over time, the martyrium lost its associations with Julius and Aaron and came to be associated solely with Alban.
 This chapel of St Alban remained in existence until the English Reformation.
 In 1495, its three procurators leased a Caerleon tenement to a man named John Matthews.
 By 1624, the area, known as Mount St Albans, was the seat of the Powell family.
 A lease document produced in 1728 lists the associated lands, which included "Cae'r Fynwent" ("The Field of the Graveyard") and "Cae'r Scubor" (The Field of the Barn").
 The barn mentioned in this document may have been the former martyrium, for several lesser churches in Monmouthshire were converted into barns at this time.

 In 1798 the historian William Coxe described the site as being marked by a yew tree; he added that in 1785 "several stone coffins were discovered in digging for the foundations of a new house".

 The site of the martyrium is now a sloping field adjacent to houses known as Mount St Alban.
-In 1941, the historian Wilhelm Levinson expressed his hope that archaeologists would excavate the site to learn more about the original creation of the martyrium.
+In 1941, the historian Wilhelm Levison expressed his hope that archaeologists would excavate the site to learn more about the original creation of the martyrium.